Guides

 From centre of bullseye to front of oche (steel tip)

-This method works because of basic geometry — the height (173cm) and distance (237cm) form a right-angled triangle.
+It works because of basic maths — the height (173cm) and distance (237cm) form a right-angled triangle.
 The diagonal (293.4cm) is the hypotenuse.
+If the diagonal is right, both the height and the distance must be right too.
+One measurement, two answers.

-Diagram showing the diagonal measurement of 293.4cm from bullseye to oche The diagonal method uses one measurement to verify both height and distance are correct.
+Diagram showing the diagonal measurement of 293.4cm from bullseye to oche One measurement checks everything.
+If the diagonal is 293.4cm, you're spot on.

 How to Use the Diagonal Method

-1. Attach a piece of string to the centre of the bullseye
+1. Get a piece of string and attach one end to the centre of the bullseye

 2. Measure the string to 293.4cm (9ft 7½in)